needle-mirror/com.unity.xr.meta-openxr/Documentation~/features/session.md

 > [!NOTE]
 > The user interface for scene capture varies depending on which Meta Quest device is used, but all devices support the same OpenXR API.

-The user can initiate scene capture any time via the [Room Setup](xref:meta-openxr-device-setup#room-setup) option in Settings, and your app can also initiate scene capture any time via the scene capture API.
+The user can initiate scene capture any time via the [Space Setup](xref:meta-openxr-device-setup#space-setup) option in Settings, and your app can also initiate scene capture any time via the scene capture API.

 > [!TIP]
 > Due to current limitations of tracking technology, it is possible that detected planes and other trackables can become misaligned with their physical counterparts over the duration of an AR session.
 As a workaround for this issue, you can give users the option to initiate scene capture from within your app, allowing them to realign the bounding boxes of trackables in their space.